PayPound/woocommerce-paypound-crypto-payment/README.md

 As you can see, You can easily change the PayPound payment method setting and set up the payment method from the setting page.

-- **Enable/Disable** : You can easily Enable/Disable the payment method using **Enable PayPound Payment** method checkbox.
+- **Enable/Disable** : You can easily Enable/Disable the payment method using **Enable PayPound Crypto Payment** method checkbox.
 - **Method Title**: You can set the custom payment method title for your customers.
 It will show on the checkout page.
 - **Customer Message**: You can add a custom message for your customers.
-- **TestMode**: Enable **Test Mode** when you would like to test the PayPound payment method and performance a test transaction using test card detail.
+- **TestMode**: Enable **Test Mode** when you would like to performance a test transaction.
 - **API Key**: You must enter the **API key** to make working the PayPound Payment method.
 Even, You can't able to perform test transactions without API Key.
 - **Order Status After The Checkout**: You can customize the order status set to change the order automatically after payment receives successfully.

 ## How to use PayPound WordPress Plugin

-Once you set up the PayPound WordPress plugin then just enable it.
-You will see the PayPound payment method with the custom title that you set on the setting page on the checkout page.
+Once you set up the PayPound Crypto WordPress plugin then just enable it.
+You will see the PayPound Crypto payment method with the custom title that you set from the setting page for your customer.

+Enjoy the Crypto curriencies using our plugin.